SWKS COVID-19 UPDATE Area sees small increase in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw one new positive confirmed additional cases, with an overall total to 5,768 as of Monday.
-Seward County added one positive cases to its total of 3,873.
-Gray County increased by one case for an overall total of 569.
-Numbers in other southwest Kansas counties remained constant through Monday.
+Ford County saw two new positive confirmed additional cases, with an overall total to 5,770 as of Wednesday.
+Seward County added zero positive cases to its total of 3,871.
+Gray and Haskell Counties increased by one case each by Wednesday, for overall totals of 570 and 421, respectively.
+Numbers in other southwest Kansas counties remained constant through Wednesday.

 Grant - 946